 As Humanists, we are concerned with values and moral issues from a non-religious standpoint.
 Like many people in our largely secular society, we have done our best to work these out for ourselves, and are constantly re-assessing them in the light of changing circumstances.
 We are also actively concerned to apply our values and to work towards the achievement of a more open, just and caring society.
-Our meetings are open to all – membership is not required.В We meet in central Manchester and Stockport.Â The Buxton group is in abeyance at present.Â See here for details of when and where we meet.
+Our meetings are open to all – membership is not required.В We meet in central Manchester, and also in Bolton and Oldham.
+In addition, Stockport Humanists meet in Stockport.В See here for details of when and where we meet.

 Forthcoming GMH Events

 Second Wednesdays – 7.00 for 7.30pm – Friends Meeting House, Mount Street, Manchester M2 5NS

 Third Tuesdays – 8.15pm – Humanist Discussion Group, The Waterhouse, Princess Street, Manchester M2 4EG (not July, August or December)

 Second Thursdays – 7pm – Bolton group, Mercury Hotel (bar), 540 Manchester Road, Bolton, BL5 3JP